RedHatOfficial/ocp4-vsphere-upi-automation/restricted.md

           ansible_ssh_user: root
           ansible_ssh_pass: <password for ease of installation>
 ```
+> If reusing the helper the hostname under registries would be `localhost` and the credentials underneath removed as this repo is intented to be run on helper node

 In `ansible.cfg` have the following as the content, as we will be running this as `root` user on helper node.
 ```